How to Season a Cast Iron Skillet So It Actually Stays Non-Stick

 Soap After Every Wash

-Best Oils for Seasoning — Compared
+Best Oils for Seasoning— Compared

 Oil Smoke Point Polymerization Ease of Use Cost

-Flaxseed oil 225°F Excellent — dries hard Difficult — prone to flaking if over-applied ~$10–$14/bottle
+Flaxseed oil 225°F Excellent— dries hard Difficult— prone to flaking if over-applied ~$10–$14/bottle

-Avocado oil 520°F Very good Easy — high smoke point forgives oven temp variation ~$8–$12/bottle
+Avocado oil 520°F Very good Easy— high smoke point forgives oven temp variation ~$8–$12/bottle

-Canola oil 400°F Good Very easy — available everywhere ~$3–$5/bottle
+Canola oil 400°F Good Very easy— available everywhere ~$3–$5/bottle

-Crisco (shortening) 490°F Good — builds quickly Easy — wipes evenly, hard to over-apply ~$5–$7/can
+Crisco (shortening) 490°F Good— builds quickly Easy— wipes evenly, hard to over-apply ~$5–$7/can

-Vegetable oil 400°F Decent Easy — too thick in large amounts ~$3–$4/bottle
+Vegetable oil 400°F Decent Easy— too thick in large amounts ~$3–$4/bottle

-Your First 20 Meals — What to Cook and What to Avoid
+Your First 20 Meals— What to Cook and What to Avoid

 Cook These First

 • Sausage.
-Same principle.
-Fatty, forgiving, excellent seasoning builder.
+Same principle— fatty, forgiving, excellent seasoning builder.

 • Steak.
 High heat, a bit of butter or oil, short cook time.
-Great for building seasoning in the sear zone.
+Great for building seasoning right in the sear zone.

 Avoid These for the First 15–20 Uses

 • Tomato-based sauces.
 The acidity eats seasoning.
-Wait until you’ve got solid build-up before you attempt any pasta sauce or shakshuka.
+Wait until you’ve got solid build-up before you attempt pasta sauce or shakshuka.

 Daily Cleaning Without Destroying Your Seasoning